This 41-story luxury residence will feature 41 floors with 545 units.

 Before we get to a breakdown of each of the unique, desirable residences, know that each building has been or is being constructed with sustainability at the forefront.
 Ward Village is the United States’ largest Platinum LEED-certified neighborhood development with modern building designs curated by internationally acclaimed architects and designers.
 In fact, Architectural Digest named Ward Village the best master-planned community in America.
 Whichever condo building you choose, you will feel a sense of sustainability and community in the articulately planned Ward Village.

 The 10th and newest proposed tower as part of Ward Village is expected to be high-end and luxurious.
 Being that it's located on the front row of Pacific Ocean on Ward Ave. and Ala Moana Boulevard, the views will be unbeatable.
-There hasn't been a lot of information released about the units and pricing yet, but you can learn more about Kalae in Ward Village here.

 One of two upcoming residential towers recently announced by the Howard Hughes Corporation, Ulana at Ward Village is an exciting new development arriving soon to the urban neighborhood.
 Part of the next phase of Howard Hughes’ 60-acre masterplan for Ward, Ulana is a high-rise condominium with 697 homes on the block bordered by Auahi, Kamani and Pohukaina Streets.
 Ulana at Ward Village promises to offer expansive green spaces serving as an extension of the island-inspired homes.